 Opioid’s Know you know, so just say no!: Grade level 8-12; 30-45 minute class.
 Teaches students the history, origin, costs, effects and how Heroin and its synthetic cousins are used on the streets today.

 Job Shadow: This is for students, grades 8-12 who are seriously considering a potential career in Law Enforcement.
 This is approximately a 3 hour class.
-The student would be tagging along with Sgt.
-Rachel Harrness of the Grafton County Department of Corrections, observing what she does and talking one on one about the many different responsibilities of the job.
-During the job shadow a student or two will partner with Sgt.
-Harrness and learn about a career in corrections by observing and asking questions while Sgt.
-Harrness carries out normal work day activities.
+The student would be tagging along with our OPI Coordinator, observing what they do and talking one on one about the many different responsibilities of the job.
+During the job shadow a student or two will partner with our OPI Coordinator and learn about a career in corrections by observing and asking questions while they carry out normal work day activities.
 Job shadow is a real-life, authentic experience that can serve as a career exploration and assessment tool.
-Students will be picked up at school and transported to and from the Grafton County Department of Corrections by Sgt.
-Harrness in a caged cruiser to simulate true corrections authenticity.
+Students will be picked up at school and transported to and from the Grafton County Department of Corrections in a caged cruiser to simulate true corrections authenticity.
 Job shadow will take approximately two hours at the Grafton County Department of Corrections.
 Students, their parents and the school will be required to sign a release of liability form.

 DWD: Driving While Distracted: Grade level 4-12; 30 -45 minute class.
 This Driving While Distracted class deals with items such as our modern cyber technology gadgets and other things such as, eating and driving that can prevent someone from concentrating on the serious task of controlling a vehicle.
 With this DWD class, students will be able to describe the impact of distractions on safe driving.
 Students will be able to recognize common activities that distract drivers and identify teenage risk factors that contribute to fatal traffic accidents.